Franada/gogoloco-legacy/README.md

 Total Memory use 19/128

-An experiment, Exp, controller come with scaling and fly features.
+An advance controller come with scaling and fly features.

 - Use a radial or the right fist trigger to increase the speed.